rasbt/LLMs-from-scratch/ch07/05_dataset-generation/README.md

 This folder contains utility code that can be used for generating a dataset for instruction finetuning.

-- [llama3-ollama.ipynb](llama3-ollama.ipynb): A notebook that creates an synthetic instruction finetuning dataset using Llama 3 and Ollama
+- [llama3-ollama.ipynb](llama3-ollama.ipynb): A notebook that creates a synthetic instruction finetuning dataset using Llama 3 and Ollama